Looking for short story lesson plans and short story activities?

 Activities for teaching short stories should be plentiful.
 Be sure to download my free list of activities!
 As I mentioned deciding on short story activities for high school or planning short story lessons for middle school depends on what standards you can meet and your students.

 Activities for short stories can be as simple or elaborate as you need.
 If students dislike a story, I often cut the activities short and move to the next story.
 Be ready to experiment with your short story activities!

 I hope these short story summaries provide you with the fun you can have reading them with students.
 If you are looking for my complete short story lesson plans, I’ve linked to the individual ones above.
 They are bundled into a complete unit for a discounted price.
 You can find my short story lesson plans here.
 They include activities for teaching short stories that took years to develop.

 Also!
-I teach other stories than this… Raymond’s Run, Rules of the Game, Poe… I will add them to my unit soon!
+I teach other stories than this… Raymond’s Run, Rules of the Game, Poe… I hope to add a short story lesson plan for those to my unit soon!
 As always, I provide free lifetime updates for all of my activities.

 My friend Melissa teaches short stories, too.
 Her approach is slightly different.
 Read about her short story unit ideas if you want more inspiration.